 The Implant Post

-The implant post is a tiny titanium screw that an oral surgeon places in your jaw.
+The implant post is a tiny titanium screw that Dr. Harvey or an oral surgeon places in your jaw.
 Since titanium is a biocompatible material, surrounding bone and tissue fuses to the threads in the screw.
 This process is called osseointegration, and it takes several months to complete.
 Once the implant post has fully integrated, it functions in the same way the natural tooth root did.

 The Implant Abutment